kai-rin/painless-sd-lora-lycoris-classifier/README.md

 2. Determines from the contents of the `.civitai.info` file whether the 'model type' is either 'LORA' or 'LyCORIS'.

-3. Creates 'LORA' and 'LyCORIS' directories.
+3. Creates '_lora' and '_lycoris' directories.

 4. Moves 'LORA' and 'LyCORIS' files to their respective directories based on 'model type'.